 To plot your route, ensure that the ‘Plot’ tool is selected on the toolbar, then simply ‘left click’ at your next point.
 The map will be more accurate if you add a new point each time you change direction.

-Once you have started adding points to your route you can add in checkpoints by clicking on one of your existing points.
-To make your chosen point into a checkpoint, select ‘edit’.
+Once you have started adding points to your route you can add in checkpoints which are created by selecting Waypoints from the left hand panel.
+To make your chosen waypoint into a checkpoint, select ‘edit’.
 You will need to give your checkpoint a name (for example ‘Checkpoint 1’) and add in a leg description (this will explain how to get here from your last checkpoint).

 Note: You must add text to the title and description boxes otherwise your waypoint will not become a checkpoint.
 Once you have added the information to the checkpoint it will show on the ‘Route pane’ on the left-hand side of the screen.